gl1tterbomb/gl1tterbomb/README.md

 - INTJ

 I stay in safe most of the time.
 You will see me sitting in Transformers.
-I only go to the Deltarune/Undertale area or island when I'm not in a good mood.
-I stayed there to make ponies.
+I only go to the Deltarune/Undertale area or island when I'm not in a good mood or with my friend.
+I stayed there to make ponies or RP.
 Sometimes I walk around the map or go to the comic area when I’m bored, or hang out with my friends. :D

  ![image_alt](https://github.com/StaticSh0ck/StaticSh0ck/blob/4f8d446d160b0167330cfcf5c6869e950732a126/Screenshot%202025-06-16%204.02.48%20AM.png)
 ____________________________